 But in both movies, all of the San Fernando Valley girls in Julie’s clique still have the same stuck-up attitude about Hollywood, which they think is a place for freaks and weirdos.
 This social snobbery is why Julie’s friends pressure her to break up with Randy and get back together with her ex-boyfriend.
 If you know the formula of romantic comedies, you can guess how Julie handles this conflict and how it gets resolved in the end.

 Both movies also have teen parties that are chaperoned by adults.
 Fun fact: Original “Valley Girls” co-stars Foreman and Dailey have cameos in the “Valley Girl” remake.
-Foreman plays a sales clerk in a store that sells prom dresses, while Dailey plays a drunk parent at one of the teen parties.
+Foreman plays someone who compliments Julie in a store that sells prom dresses (how very meta), while Dailey plays a drunk parent at one of the teen parties.
 However, the remake doesn’t have the original “Valley Girl” subplot of a “Mrs. Robinson”-type character trying to seduce the teenage guy whom her daughter wants for herself.